vincurekf/plaer/README.md

 Build on nw.js (on v0.12.3, linux 64bit tested and working), so it is just Java Script and HTML + CSS.

 ## Installation
-Just go ahead amd download executable file for your operating system from [here]()

-## Edit and build
-For editing and building your own Plaer you need to have nodejs and npm installed.
+To use Plaer you need to have nodejs and npm installed.
 How to install nodejs (and npm) see [nodejs.org](https://nodejs.org/en/).

 When you have nodejs (and npm) installed and working: